FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 ```
 \
 The following figure shows the hierarchy of elements in tree form
-starting from the root element, Strategies.
+starting from the root element, `Strategies`.
 The XML Schema values
 minOccurs and maxOccurs are given for each branch of the tree.
 Elements
 with optional or required child elements are indicated by double-line
 borders.
 Elements with no children (leaf nodes) have single-line
 borders.
 Abstract elements, ones which require the use of a substitution
 group, are shaded.
-The elements, Parameter, StrategyLayout and
+The elements `Parameter`, `StrategyLayout`, and
-StrategyEdit are somewhat complex; the hierarchy of their children is
+`StrategyEdit` are somewhat complex; the hierarchy of their children is
 shown in figures 2 through 4.

+Note that the figures that follow are intended to give a generalized structure of the schema and do not necessarily show all the child elements.
+Please refer to the FIXatdl&reg; XML Schema files for a complete list and definition of the FIXatdl&reg; elements.

 ![Root Element Hierarchy](media/Strategies.png)

 The following figure gives the hierarchy of elements descending from the
-Parameter element.
+`Parameter` element.

 ![Parameter Hierarchy](media/Parameter.png)

 The following figure gives the hierarchy of elements descending from the
-StrategyLayout element.
+`StrategyLayout` element.
 This element is responsible for binding GUI
 controls to parameters and describing their arrangement on the
 order-entry screen.

 ![StrategyLayout Hierarchy](media/StrategyLayout.png)

-The following figure shows the StrategyEdit hierarchy.
+The following figure shows the `StrategyEdit` hierarchy.
 This element is
 used to describe validation rules which are applied to the values of a
 strategy's parameters at order-generation time.
-Each StrategyEdit must
+Each `StrategyEdit` element must
-contain a single Edit element (may contain further nested Edit rules)
+contain a single `Edit` element (may contain further nested `Edit` rules)
 which is used to describe a particular condition that must be met in
 order to pass validation.